-The Township's zoning resolution provides for a variety of housing types, without restrictive minimum square footages or lot sizes.
-Minimum square footages for single-family houses are only 1,000 square feet for one-story, 800 square feet first floor for multi-story.
-Multi-family minimum square footages are 900, 1,000, and 1,100 square feet respectively for one, two, or three bedroom apartments.
+The Zoning Resolution provides for a variety of housing types without overly restrictive minimum square footages or lot sizes.
+Minimum square footages for single-family houses are 1,000 square feet in FR-1.
+In the PRD, single-story homes have a 1,500 s.f. minimum or 2,000 s.f. for two-stories.
+Multi-family minimum square footages are 800, 900, and 1,000 s.f. respectively for one, two, and three bedroom apartments.